leon-zanker/raycast_demo/README.md

 ./build.sh
 ```

-If you don't get any errors in the output, the build was successfull and the directory will now contain an executable called `raycast_demo`.
+If you don't get any errors in the output, the build was successful and the directory will now contain an executable called `raycast_demo`.

 If this is not the case, check if you have installed all the dependencies listed above and if `pkg-config` knows about `raylib`.